 }

-Finally we have to modify our menu view to use hyperlink widgets.
+Finally we have to modify our menu view to use hyperlink widgets.<!DOCTYPE ui:UiBinder SYSTEM "http://dl.google.com/gwt/DTD/xhtml.ent">

 <ui:UiBinder xmlns:ui="urn:ui:com.google.gwt.uibinder"